 - acting for a banker alongside his employer, a bank in Dubai and Switzerland, and solicitors, both as a firm and individually, in a 9 week trial following the claimant being duped to invest 100million euros.
 The claim gave rise to arguments concerning money laundering, breach of trust, dishonest assistance, professional obligations of solicitors and fiduciary duties of banks and their employees;

-- acting for a company in their claim against RBS following negligent and fraudulent advice from RBS to enter into products that were neither suitable nor appropriate as defined by COBS.
+- involved in a claim brought by a company against RBS alleging negligent and fraudulent advice to enter into products that were neither suitable nor appropriate as defined by COBS.

 She was on the panel of nominated counsel for risk warning, an organisation which aims to assist investors that have been wronged and further seeks to attempt to clean up the industry for financial services along the way.